gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

     lazy-initialization: true
 ```

-Ahead of Time (AOT) Compilation creates a native binary image that doesn't require Java to run.
+**GraalVM** uses Ahead of Time (AOT) Compilation creates a native binary image that doesn't require Java to run.
 It will increase startup time and reduce memory footprint.
 It optimizes by doing static analysis, removal of unused code, creating fixed classpath, etc.

+Reducing docker jvm image can also be done

+1. Use Minimal Base Images
+2. Use Docker Multistage Builds
+3. Minimize the Number of Layers
+4. Use jlink to build custom JRE
+5. Create .dockerignore to leave out readme files.

 ### Security